Free Document Retention Policy Templates

 Disposal

 After the retention period expires, a document should be disposed of.
-The policy must thus specify the protocol for document destruction to ensure records are safely disposed of in accordance with data privacy and protection laws.
+The policy must thus specify the protocol for their destruction to ensure records are safely disposed of in accordance with data privacy and protection laws.

 A good disposal protocol will specify the following: